Weight Loss Surgery

 As a result of these changes, food bypasses most of the small intestine, limiting the absorption of calories and nutrients.
 This, together with the smaller size of the stomach, leads to weight loss.

-- Your BMI is 35 or more and you have a serious weight-related health problem, such as type 2 diabetes, high blood pressure or severe sleep apnea
+- Have a lower BMI (35 to 40), but also have serious health problems related to obesity such as heart disease, type 2 diabetes, high cholesterol, or severe sleep apnea